TRON-US/eCommerce-hello-world/README.md

       - Internal: Can only be accessed only by this contract and contracts deriving form it.
       - External: Cannot be accessed internally, _only_ externally.
     - A constructor should be labeled internal or public.

+5.  **Contract Functions**
+    Now that we have set up your contract, let us create some functions to actually interact with it.

+    1. **Add Item:** Allow us to add items to our store.

+       ```
+       function addItem (string _name, uint _price) public {
+         }
+       ```

+       - `function` specifies that this is a function.
+       - `addItem` is the name of our function.
+       - `(string _name, uint _price)` are the input values (name, string) with their type specified (sting, uint).
+The underscore in Solidity is used to distinguish between global variables and function parameter.
+       - `public` specifies that the function can be accessed by all.
+       - Add the following to the addItem function.

+         1. `uint itemId = totalItems;` Creates a unique id for each item based on totalItems in the store.
+         2. `require(!items[itemId].exists);` This is a check we can add to make sure that the item is not in the `items` mapping, using the exists property of the item, before we assign the same id to another item we add.
+         3. `address sellerAddress = msg.sender;` Creates a variable `sellerAddress` with type `address` that we set using the `msg.sender` which exists on every every interaction a user has with the contract.
+This is the public address of the users account.
+         4. Add the item to the mapping and assign it to the key `itemId`.
+This also assigns values to the properties of the Item.

+         ```
+         items[itemId] = Item({
+            id: itemId,                               // unique id for the item
+            name: _name,                              // name of the item, passed in from the user as a parameter of the function
+            available: true,                          // set to true (available) as it was just added to the store
+            price: (_price * 1000000000000000000),    // price of the item, passed in from the user as a parameter of the function
+            seller: sellerAddress,                    // address of the person that added this item to the store
+            buyer: 0,                                 // set to 0 by default as nobody has bought the item
+            exists: true                              // to allow checking if the item at an id exists in the mapping, set to true
+         });
+         ```

+         5. `totalItems += 1;` updates the total items variable by one when we add the item.

 ---